lac-dcc/chimera/scripts/README.md

 #### Arguments

+The script takes only one mandatory argument, which is a string which describes which progamming language will be searched for when mining for programs.
+There are currently three supported options: Verilog, SystemVerilog and VHDL.

-The script doesn't take any mandatory arguments.
-However, there a few optional arguments that you can use to customize its execution:
+However, there a few optional arguments that you can use to customize its
+execution:

 ```
 --clones_dir CLONES_DIR